jordanlevy001/bikesharing/README.md

 <img width="1002" alt="Trip Duration by Gender" src="https://user-images.githubusercontent.com/88804543/142285923-ad9b5644-3c38-4497-9e11-4f58e20c1a14.png">

 This chart is similar to the previous one, but it filters the trip duration data by gender: male, female, unknown.
 As we saw from the first story point, there are about 3 times more men using Citi Bikes.
 Although there are more men riding the Citi Bikes, most trip durations regardless of gender are still less than 30 minutes.
+You can filter this chart by gender and/or hour of the day.

 5. Common Riding Times by Weekday